Betsy Jones McDonald

 In the early 1990's, she began doing murals for schools, businesses and private residences around Columbia, S.C., which is when McDonald realized her true love lay in large-format painting.
 She’s pursued oil-on-canvas as her preferred medium ever since.
 She paints using only the primary colors, (red, yellow and blue), along with white, and custom mixes all of the colors in her paintings.

-Betsy co-founded Island Art Gallery in 2009.
-The gallery, although, no longer owned by McDonald, is still open Monday- Saturday and McDonald regularly teaches "Color Theory Workshops" there.
-You can find her paintings exhibited at Island Art Gallery in Pawleys Island, S.C.
-Perspective Gallery in Mt Pleasant, S.C., Brookgreen Gardens in Murrells Inlet, S.C. and Charleston Artist Guild Gallery in Charleston, S.C.
+Betsy is a member of the Charleston Artists Guild as well as the Mt Pleasant Artists Guild..
+She co-founded Island Art Gallery in Pawleys Island in 2009.
+The gallery, although, no longer owned by McDonald, is still open and McDonald regularly teaches "Color Theory Workshops" there.
+You can view her work at Perspective Art Gallery in Mt Pleasant, S.C., Brookgreen Gardens in Murrells Inlet, S.C. or by appointment at her studio on Daniel Island, SC.

 McDonald now lives on Daniel Island where her studio overlooks the marsh, and provides an endless source of inspiration.
 “I love the colors of the marsh, and the way they change with the seasons and the tides,” she says.
 “Every time you look at the marsh, you see something different, and I’m fascinated by that.”